cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 ## Message augmentation {#schemeaug}

-In the message augmentation scheme, Sign, Verify, and AggregateVerify prepend the public key to the messages being signed or verified.
+In a message augmentation scheme, signatures are generated over the concatenation of the public key and the message, ensuring that messages signed by different public keys are distinct.

-All public keys used by Verify and AggregateVerify MUST be validated as described in (#pubkeyvalid).
+All public keys PK supplied as arguments to Verify and AggregateVerify MUST satisfy KeyValidate(PK) == VALID ((#keyvalidate)).

 ### Sign